Stable homotopy groups of spheres: From dimension 0 to 90: The Adams differential

 \begin{proof} The element $\D^2 h_0 d_0 e_0$ is a permanent cycle because there are no possible differentials that it could support.
 Moreover, it must map to zero under the inclusion of the bottom cell into $C\tau$ because there are no elements in the Adams $E_\infty$-page for $C\tau$ of sufficiently high filtration.
-Therefore, $\D^2 h_0 d_0 e_0$ is either hit by a differential, or it is the target of a hidden $\tau$ extension.
+Therefore, $\D^2 h_0 d_0 e_0$ is either hit by a differential, or it is the target of a hidden $\tau$ extension, or it is the target of a non-hidden $\tau$ extension.

 The only possible hidden $\tau$ extension has source $h_1^3 x_{76,6}$.
 However, Table \ref{tab:hid-proj} shows that $h_1^3 x_{76,6}$ is in the image of projection from $C\tau$ to the top cell.
 Therefore, it cannot support a hidden extension.